 Besides those indigenous varieties, in Dalmatian Hinterland are also cultivated Cabernet Sauvignon, Merlot, Pinot Sivi, and Chardonnay.

-The combination of Mediterranean climate, the nearness to the sea, and different soil types present great conditions and factors for vine cultivation and the production of high-quality and delicious wines.
+The combination of the Mediterranean climate, the nearness to the sea, and different soil types present great conditions and factors for vine cultivation and the production of high-quality and delicious wines.
 In Central Dalmatia, Plavac Mali is the dominant and indigenous red wine with attractive aromas and a sweet aftertaste.
 This delicious wine is great with venison, as well as with appetizers such as prosciutto, cheese, and homemade bread.
 Vugava presents a white variety that is only cultivated in small amounts and only on the island of Vis.
 It has pleasant fruity aromas with nice refreshing touches.

 The town of Kaštela has interesting Crljenak, the island of Šolta has Dobričić, while Hvar has Bogdanuša, Prč, and Drnekuša.
-All of these are beautiful and indigenous vine varieties that create delicious wines with great quality.
+All of these are beautiful indigenous vine varieties that create delicious wines with great quality.

 The last wine region, but certainly not the least, is Southern Dalmatia.
 The most dominant vine varieties here are Plavac Mali and Maraština.
 Unlike the already mentioned Plavac Mali from Central Dalmatia, in southern parts of the country, this wine can have 2 quite different styles.
 The first style presents strong wine with specific fullness, while the second one presents light wine with refreshing nuances and fruity character.